When to Initiate a Capital Raising Process?

 LinkedIn profile

 The writer has 10 years of experience working in corporate finance and capital raising related projects.
-He has helped multiple growth companies to raise capital including Vastuu Group, Beely, P2X Solutions, and Varjo Technologies.
+He has advised multiple growth companies in fundraising including Vastuu Group, Beely, P2X Solutions, and Varjo.